impactdotcom/impactdotcom.github.io/_posts/news/2015-01-07-description-of-the-1st-open-call-winners.md

 <a href="http://smartport.es/"><img src="/assets/smartsea 80.jpg"></a>
 </td>
 <td>
-<p><a href="http://smartport.es/">SMARTSEA</a> iintegrates smart technology into yachting using mobile devices.
+<p><a href="http://smartport.es/">SMARTSEA</a> integrates smart technology into yachting using mobile devices.
 We work with sailors and with marinas.</p>
 </td>
 </tr>
 </table>